TIMGlobal Media

+TIMGlobal Media, formerly Thomas Industrial Media, is a Belgium publishing company that provides tailored editorial services, advertising, and marketing through a number of print magazines, digital media, and events in European.
+It was founded in 1975 and is headquarters in Uccle, Belgium.

-TIMGlobal Media, (formerly Thomas Industrial Media), headquartered in Uccle (Belgium) and founded in 1975, is a sister company of Thomas Publishing Company, which was founded in New York in 1898 and produced the first Thomas Register of American Manufacturers in 1902.
-It provides print and online information about non-United States companies and products.
+It is a sister company of the American Thomas Publishing Company, which was founded in New York in 1898 and produced the first Thomas Register of American Manufacturers in 1902.